Harvey's Resort Hotel bombing: Background

-John Birges Sr. was a Hungarian immigrant to Clovis, California.
-He claimed to later biographers he flew for the German Luftwaffe during World War II, during which time he provided intelligence to the United States.
-He was captured and sentenced to 25 years of hard labor in the Soviet gulag.
-Eight years into his sentence in the gulag, he was released during a period of mass repatriation of POWs held in the Soviet Union to their home countries and returned to Hungary.
-From there, he emigrated to the United States.
-Investigations of Birges's accounts of his life in Europe have not produced any independent evidence of his claims to have flown for the Nazis, spied for the U.S., or been imprisoned in a Soviet gulag.
+John Birges Sr. (born János Birgés, 1922) was a Hungarian immigrant to the US, settling in Clovis, California.
+He claimed to later biographers he flew for the Luftwaffe during World War II, during which time he provided intelligence to the United States.
+He was captured and sentenced to 25 years of hard labor in a Siberian gulag.
+In 1956, eight years into his sentence in the gulag, he was released during a period of mass repatriation of POWs held in the Soviet Union to their home countries and returned to Hungary.
+From there, he emigrated to the United States in 1957.

 Birges built a successful landscaping business, but his addiction to gambling led to him losing a large amount of money and prompted the bomb plot.
 His gambling debt and experience with explosives were primary pieces of evidence linking him to the bombing.

+Two months before the bombing, in June 1980, a dynamite blast in the area of north Fresno and Clovis destroyed the wooden-truss Dry Creek bridge located at the corner of Shepherd and DeWolf avenues.
+Authorities later found additional hidden dynamite in an area adjacent to the creek.
+Federal agents believed the destruction of the bridge was a test run of the bomb later used at the hotel.